Arksine/moonraker/docs/api_changes.md

 - All HTTP API request may now include arguments in either the query string or in the request's body.
 - Subscriptions are now managed on a per connection basis.
-Each connection will only recieve updates for objects in which they are currently subscribed.
+Each connection will only receive updates for objects in which they are currently subscribed.
 If an "empty" request is sent, the subscription will be cancelled.
 - The `POST /printer/object/subscribe` now requires a `connection_id` argument.
 This is used to identify which connection's associated subscription should be updated.
-  Currenlty subscriptions are only supported over the a websocket connection, one may use the id received from `server.websocket.id`.
+  Currently subscriptions are only supported over the a websocket connection, one may use the id received from `server.websocket.id`.
 - The `notify_klippy_ready` websocket notification has been